-New-home construction calls for bringing in skilled workers who, as part of doing their job, might sustain injuries.
-Whether you, as the homeowner, are responsible for a work-related injury has a lot to do with whether the injured worker is employed by your general contractor or a subcontractor, or is employed by you directly.
+New-home construction calls for bringing in skilled workers, but with this sort of physical work, there's always a risk that they might sustain injuries.
+Whether you, as the homeowner, will be financially responsible for a work-related injury has a lot to do with whether the injured worker is employed by your general contractor or a subcontractor, or is employed by you directly.
+Here, we'll explain:

-Any worker (including the general contractor) whom you have directly hired to work on your house is your employee, and thus not covered by workers' compensation insurance.
+Any worker (including the general contractor) whom you have directly hired to work on your house is legally considered your employee, and will not be covered by any workers' compensation insurance.
 So if you are actually negligent or reckless in, say, maintaining a safe work environment, you might be liable for a worker's injuries.
 (Your state's tort law will dictate the nature and extent of your liability.)

 Ideally, both you and your general contractor will want to have policies of general liability insurance in place before the project begins.
-(Such insurance covers anybody, not just workers on the site, and is a normal business expense for a reputable general contractor, who should be willing to show you a copy of his or her general liability insurance policy upon request.)
+(Such insurance covers anybody, not just workers on the site, and is a normal business expense for a reputable general contractor, who should willingly show you a copy of the company's general liability insurance policy.)